 Team Mexico’s site, La Granja Hogar in Chihuahua, is increasingly growing and with the help and support of the Collette Foundation, their needs are being aided.
 Celebrating their 50th year, La Granja Hogar has extended their embrace to 200 orphaned and abandoned children allowing them a place to be loved.
 With the assistance of the Collette Foundation for almost seven years now, La Granja Hogar has thrived in an environment that has provided some difficulty both environmentally and economically.
 With the hard work and dedication of their retiring Director, Sister Ana Ramirez, the boarding school developed into a stable home providing an array of education, activities and life skills.

-“Sister Ana Ramirez is retiring this year, but will stay on a little while to help the new director settle in,” Mexico team member Chris Cahill said.
-“I had the chance to meet Sister Ana when I went on a trip several years ago and I could tell that she just loved the children as her own.
+“Sister Ana Ramirez is retiring this year, but will stay on a little while to help the new director settle in,” Mexico project ambassador Chris Cahill said.
+“I had the chance to meet Sister Ana several years ago and I could tell that she just loved the children as her own.
 She had such a great enthusiasm about her and the minute we started talking about the home and the children, her face lit up and she had a beaming smile!
 We wish Sister Ana the best in her next adventure in life and look forward to getting to know and working with her replacement, Ma.
 Antonieta Marquez Horta.”

 The Collette Foundation welcomes La Granja Hogar’s new director and is excited to continue their efforts to give the children a well-balanced lifestyle.

 The Collette Foundation is looking for new employee volunteers to lead it’s efforts around the globe!
 Are you passionate about making the world a better place?
 Do you have a few extra hours each month to maintain and manage a project in a needy community?